SharkDemon/fleetsy/README.md

 Fleetsy is a simple web application to help organizations manage their vehicle fleets, and is my submission for Demonhacks 2020.

+## Technologies Used

-The backend was made with Java 11 and Spring Boot 2.3.4.
+The backend was made with Java 11, Spring Boot 2.3.4, and Spring Data.
 Flyway was used to populate a 3-node [CockroachDB](https://www.cockroachlabs.com/) cluster.
-The frontend was created with [Thymeleaf](https://www.thymeleaf.org/) and [Bootstrap](https://getbootstrap.com/).
+The frontend was created in HTML/CSS using [Thymeleaf](https://www.thymeleaf.org/) and [Bootstrap](https://getbootstrap.com/).

-TODOs
+## TODOs

+Of course lots more can be accomplished, but omitted for time.

 * Add CRUD support for Organizations
 * Add simple UI for Organizations
 * Add CRUD support for Vehicles